You take gaming seriously, and when winning matters you need a laptop that can handle some serious gameplay.

 It features a TrueHarmony and Dolby Audio Premium sound package for excellent surround sound experience.
 It’s also compatible with the mixed reality headset.
 It has over eight hours of battery life on the best settings including wifi usage.

-This Dell Inspiron series runs a seventh generation Intel Core i5-7300HQ Quad Core processor.
+This Dell Inspiron series runs an eighth generation Intel Core i5-8300H Quad-Core processor.
 It has 8GB 2400MHz DDR4 plus a 256GB SSD.
-It has a 15.6-inch laptop anti-glare display to help with gaming and graphics.The NVidia 1060 runs games smoothly and without hesitation.
+It has a 15.6-inch laptop anti-glare display to help with gaming and graphics.The NVidia 1050 graphics card runs games smoothly and without hesitation.

 The keyboard deck itself is metal with integrated cooling systems to keep everything running smoothly.
 It runs quietly even under gaming conditions.